 Why do I need a Password Manager?

 I have accounts on almost every social networking website and to manage all these on pen and paper is next to impossible.
-From Amazon to Zyro – every website requires a password to login and having the same password to all of these sites is not a secure idea.
+From Amazon to Zyro – every website requires a password to log in and have the same password for all of these sites is not a secure idea.

 Features of a Great Password Manager